GigaHierz/OffsetHelper/docs/OffsetHelper.md

-Retire carbon credits using the lowest quality (oldest) TCO2 tokens available from the specified Toucan token pool by sending ERC20 tokens (USDC, WETH, WMATIC).
+Retire carbon credits using the lowest quality (oldest) TCO2 tokens available from the specified Toucan token pool by sending ERC20 tokens (cUSD, USDC, WETH, WMATIC).
 Use `calculateNeededTokenAmount` first in order to find out how much of the ERC20 token is required to retire the specified quantity of TCO2.

 This function:

 1. Swaps the ERC20 token sent to the contract for the specified pool token.
 2. Redeems the pool token for the poorest quality TCO2 tokens available.
 3. Retires the TCO2 tokens.